AditiPatil31/AditiPatil31/README.md

 # 👋 Hi, I'm Aditi Patil

-### 🚀 Building Machine Learning Systems for Real-World Decision Making
+### 🚀 Building Machine Learning & Deep Learning Systems for Real-World Problems

-I design and develop end-to-end machine learning applications focused on solving real-world problems — from data preprocessing and feature engineering to model building and deployment.
+I design and develop end-to-end machine learning and deep learning applications — from data preprocessing and feature engineering to model building, optimization, and deployment.

 ---

 ## 🧠 About Me

-- 💡 Interested in solving practical problems using data
+- 💡 Passionate about solving real-world problems using data
-- 📊 Building end-to-end ML applications
+- 🤖 Building end-to-end ML & Deep Learning applications
+- 👁️ Exploring Computer Vision and image-based solutions
-- 🚀 Focused on deployment and real-world use cases
+- 🚀 Focused on deployment and practical use cases
-- 📚 Continuously improving ML and problem-solving skills
+- 📚 Continuously improving problem-solving and modeling skills

 ---